Looking for reputable Cocker Spaniel breeders?

 The pups will be checked by the vet and wormed and vaccinated; their puppies' health and happiness will be paramount.

-Top Tip: Don't forget to ask the breeder for details of any socialisation they've done so far!
+Top Tip: Remember to ask the breeder for details of any socialisation they've done so far!

-The downside (if there is one) to puppies being reared in kennels is that they could be slightly under-socialised, which means the puppies may not have had as much human contact as they would, had they been raised in the family home.
+The downside (if there is one) to puppies being reared in kennels is that they could be slightly under-socialised, meaning the puppies may have had less human contact than they would have if they'd been raised in the family home.

-However, a good breeder will try to make up for this and put extra effort into socialising their puppies so that when it comes to bringing home your new puppy, he'll be almost ready to fit into his new 'human world'.
+However, a good breeder will try to compensate for this and put extra effort into socialising their puppies so that when you bring your new puppy home, he'll be ready to fit into his new 'human world'.

-This type of breeder will typically have two, perhaps three, pedigree bitches living in the home as domestic pets.
+The hobby breeder typically has two or three pedigree females living in the home as domestic pets.

-Some hobby breeders may not be as knowledgeable or have as much experience as professional cocker spaniel breeders.
+Some hobby breeders may not be quite as knowledgeable or have as much experience as a professional cocker spaniel breeder.

-Most hobbyists become breeders purely for the love of their dogs and of the breed itself.
+Most hobbyists become breeders purely for the love of their dogs and the breed itself.

-It should be noted, though, that many hobby breeders are very professional in their approach to breeding; they're incredibly knowledgeable and take the breeding process very seriously.
+It should be noted, though, that most hobby breeders are very professional in their approach to breeding; they're incredibly knowledgeable and take the breeding process very seriously.

-Hobby breeders, like the professionals, are often very particular about who they let their puppies go to (after all, they're giving away their 'babies'!) and will vet a prospective buyer very closely.
+Like the professionals, hobby breeders are often very particular about who they let their puppies go to (after all, they're giving away their 'babies'!) and will vet a prospective buyer very closely.

-Their puppies are often raised in the home with the rest of the family, which means their puppies will be socialised well.
+Their puppies are often raised in the home with the rest of the family, which means the pups will be socialised well.

 When dealing with a hobby breeder, it's always good to ask how many litters they've bred to give you an idea of their experience.